• Adobe Commerce (Magento)

 Cloud hosting is akin to VPS, except websites are hosted on a network of computers.
 You don’t have to worry about server location or ping.
 This is the best option if you’re looking to scale fast because you can simply subscribe to a different plan and instantly get more resources, and subsequently, more speed.
 If you want quick Magento product page speed optimization, look into the following cloud hosting providers: Amazon Web Services and DigitalOcean.

-You’ve heard the word before.
-Cache is a way to pre-load web pages or parts of a web page for faster content delivery and faster loading.
 Essentially, when you open a web page, the server has to figure out how the page should look.
 Cache pre-loads elements like text and images so that the server doesn’t have to go through the calculations again.
 Since there are fewer server requests, you get faster load times.

-Your caching strategy should be aligned with your store.
 For example, if your related products block has dozens of attributes per product (which the database has to sift through), that block will load slowly.

 Magento comes pre-configured to support CDNs.
 Unfortunately, you have to do it manually by following the Magento CDN Setup.
 This means that no matter which CDN you decide to use, be it Akamai, Cloudflare, Amazon Cloudfront, or any other CDN, you’ll have to get your hands dirty.